Archive-42/redux-docs/md-docs/server-rendering.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token punctuation" style="color: #f8f8f2">,</span><span class="token plain"> </span><span class="token number" style="color: #ae81ff">500</span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-Again, this is just a mock API, so we use `setTimeout` to simulate a network request that takes 500 milliseconds to respond (this should be much faster with a real world API).
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>Again, this is just a mock API, so we use `setTimeout` to simulate a network request that takes 500 milliseconds to respond (this should be much faster with a real world API).
 We pass in a callback that returns a random number asynchronously.
 If you're using a Promise-based API client, then you would issue this callback in your `then` handler.

 On the server side, we simply wrap our existing code in the `fetchCounter` and receive the result in the callback: